|

 their conditions.
 Smartwatches, biosensors, and IoT-enabled medical devices are

-gaining traction, enabling continuous monitoring of vital signs such as heart
+gaining traction, enabling continuous monitoring of vital signs, including heart

 rate, blood pressure, glucose levels, and oxygen saturation.
 This is